ingresso-group/slate/source/includes/_event_search.md

 ##Event Search

 Returns a list of available events based on a search criteria.

+This can either be called on a regular basis (e.g. hourly) to populate your own CMS, or you can call it to search for events on demand (e.g. if a user searches for 'Lion King' on your website you call event_search for the keyword 'Lion King').

 > **Request**